Implications of Distance over Redistricting Maps: Central and Outlier Maps: Experiments

 \section{Experiments}

-We conduct our experiments over 3 states.
-Specifically, North Carolina (NC), Maryland (MD), and Pennsylvania's (PA).
-The number of voting units (vertices) and districts are around $2{,}700$, $1,{}800$, and $8{,}900$ for NC, MD, and PA, respectively.
-Further, the number of districts are $13$, $8$, and $18$ for NC, MD, and PA, respectively\footnote{Note that for PA the number of districts has been reduced by one to 17 districts after the 2020 census.
-However, since we use past election results we have 18 districts.}.
-Accordingly, PA is the largest state whereas MD is the smallest.
-He focus on the results for NC here and discuss the PA and MD results in Appendix \ref{app:exps}.
-We note that qualitatively all 3 states behave similarly.
-To generate a collection of maps, we use the Recombination algorithm $\recom$ from \cite{deford2019recombination} whose implementation is available online.
-We note that $\recom$ is a Markov Chain Monte Carlo (MCMC) sampling method and hence the generated samples are not actually $\iid$.
-While this means that Condition (\ref{samp_assump}) does not hold, we believe that our theorems still have utility and that future work can address more realistic sampling conditions.
-Moreover, we always exclude the first $2{,}000$ from any calculation as these are considered to be ``burn-in'' samples\footnote{In MCMC, the chain is supposed to converge to a stationary distribution after some number of steps.
-These number of steps are called the mixing time.
-Although for $\recom$ the mixing time has not been theoretically calculated, empirically it seems that $2{,}000$ steps are sufficient.}.
-Throughout this section when we say distance we mean $\dthetasq(.,.)$ instead of $\dtheta(.,.)$.
+We conduct experiments on three states, North Carolina (NC), Maryland (MD), and Pennsylvania (PA), which have featured in major court cases on partisan gerrymandering~\cite{LWVPenn2018,CaseRucho2019}.
+The number of voting units (vertices) are around $2{,}700$, $1{,}800$, and $8{,}900$, and the number of districts are $13$, $8$, and $18$ for NC, MD, and PA, respectively\footnote{For PA, the number of districts was reduced to 17 after the 2020 census, but we are using past election results with 18 districts.}.
+We focus on the results for NC here and discuss the qualitatively-similar results for PA and MD in Appendix \ref{app:exps}.
+NC is especially valuable because we have good examples of both gerrymandered and not gerrymandered maps (enacted maps which are widely considered gerrymandered and a remedial map which is not).

+To generate a collection of maps, we use the Recombination algorithm, $\recom$, from \citet{deford2019recombination} whose implementation is available online. $\recom$ is a Markov Chain Monte Carlo (MCMC) sampling method, and hence, the generated samples are not actually $\iid$.
+While this means Condition \ref{samp_assump} does not hold, we believe our theorems still have utility and future work can address more realistic sampling conditions.
+Moreover, we always exclude the first $2{,}000$ samples from any calculation as these are considered to be ``burn-in'' samples\footnote{In MCMC, the chain is supposed to converge to a stationary distribution after some number of steps, called the mixing time.
+Although the mixing time has not been theoretically calculated for $\recom$, empirically it seems that $2{,}000$ steps are sufficient.}.
+Throughout this section, when we say distance, we mean $\dthetasq(.,.)$ instead of $\dtheta(.,.)$.
 Further experimental results and figures are included in Appendix \ref{app:exps}.